jl6684/vrh/DataMenu.md

 # Long form
 python manage.py import_vinyl_data --gs-file Sheet1
 ```
 - You can now use any worksheet name from your Google Sheet.
 If the worksheet does not exist, the error message will list all available worksheet names in the sheet for your reference.
+**Note**: The Google Sheets feature requires proper Google API credentials set in the `GOOGLE_CREDEN` environment variable.
+If credentials are missing or invalid, the import will fail with a clear error message.

 #### 4. Import Data from Excel File
 ```sh